giulialeto/bluesky/bluesky/plugins/assignment_src/README.md

 To load the historic air traffic data, request the scenario file from the authors and load it using `PCALL scenario_filename.SCN`.

+### Flight sector functionality
+...

+### CSR functionality
+- There are 3 boolean stack functions available: `CREATE_CSR` to generate random CSRs within the Portuguese airspace, `AVOID_CSR` to enable or disable the rerouting around CSR regions, and `PLOT_POTFIELD` to visualize the potential field and the graph network with the chosen route.
+- How the algorithm works: The aircraft is navigating towards a certain waypoint (=origin).
+Whenever the 2nd upcoming waypoint (i.e. the waypoint after the one the aircraft is navigating to) lies within a CSR, the algorithm searches for the first waypoint outside the CSR again (=destination).
+It then uses these two waypoints as origin and destination for the route around the CSR, which is determined using quad trees, potential fields and the A* algorithm [(Rivera et al. 2024)](#references).
+Once a route was found, it replaces the waypoints within the CSR with the new ones.
+This is accomplished with the `ADDWPT` command.

+### References
+Rivera, Josue N., and Dengfeng Sun.
+"Multi-Scale Cell Decomposition for Path Planning using Restrictive Routing Potential Fields." arXiv preprint arXiv:2408.02786 (2024).

 # Personal BlueSky Manual
 Commands, code snippets, and simulator's behavior that we consider important.